jafaryor/knowledge-base/Computer Science/FIRST.md

 ![test-coverage-graph](./images/test-coverage-graph.png)

-Trying to test complex things doesn’t just take way to much effort.
+Trying to test complex things doesn’t just take way too much effort.
 The resulting tests usually also tend to be so complex that they will end up being a maintenance burden.

 ___